This chapter contains the following:

 To report time with this browser-based clock, use Web Clock.
 Then, click the relevant button and complete any additional fields and attestations that appear.

 To enter absences, view upcoming absences, and check your balances, use the Time and Absences work area.
-Depending on your setup, you can also enter absences on your time cards.

 Reported and Calculated Time

 Time cards in Oracle Time and Labor Cloud have both reported and calculated time.